The Data Stewardship Challenge

 Fragmented Landscapes

-For salmon in particular, the integration and mobilization of salmon data mirrors the complexity of their life cycle, life histories, and migrations across ecological regions (Groot and Margolis 1991) and jurisdictional boundaries.
+For salmon in particular, the integration and mobilization of salmon data mirrors the complexity of their life cycle, life histories, and migrations across ecological regions (Groot & Margolis, 1991) and jurisdictional boundaries.
 Salmon biologists routinely collect information managed by diverse agencies and organizations, often isolated within their operational context and without a focus on interoperability.
-While localized successes in data coordination exist—particularly within regional fisheries management offices and treaty commissions (“Fraser River Panel Data Application 2025)—salmon data integrated across agencies for each phase of the salmon life cycle is uncommon and costly for most programs.
+While localized successes in data coordination exist—particularly within regional fisheries management offices and treaty commissions (Fraser River Panel Data Application, 2025)—salmon data integrated across agencies for each phase of the salmon life cycle is uncommon and costly for most programs.
 Even within organizations, data can be siloed by data type with freshwater, estuary, open-ocean, and commercial fishery data each housed in separate data systems with limited ability to easily re-connect the data through shared identifiers.
 The result is a highly fragmented data landscape that spans agencies, organizations, and monitoring programs, making integration especially difficult.
 This lack of coordinated stewardship has become a significant impediment for adaptive salmon management and conservation, preventing the full use of existing data to inform timely and effective decisions.

 This fragmentation is compounded by the number of scientific disciplines involved in piecing together a comprehensive understanding of individual salmon stocks.
 Geneticists, oceanographers, freshwater ecologists, stock assessment biologists, and fisheries managers are just a sample of disciplines that contribute data to piece together a complete life history for a salmon population.
 Each uses their own domain-specific conventions and workflows, standards, and metadata.
 This tangle of disciplinary and organizational fragmentation slows integration, hinders reproducibility, and delays analyses that could otherwise inform time-sensitive management decisions, conservation actions, or restoration plans.
-Large volumes of data collected through long-term monitoring programs hold tremendous value, especially for secondary users—but are often inaccessible due to a lack of time, resources, and incentives for data producers to publish them (LINDENMAYER et al. 2012).
+Large volumes of data collected through long-term monitoring programs hold tremendous value, especially for secondary users—but are often inaccessible due to a lack of time, resources, and incentives for data producers to publish them (LINDENMAYER et al., 2012).
 When critical datasets are hard to find, access, or interpret, biologists and analysts lose valuable time trying to reconstruct or harmonize them.
 This reduces transparency, increases the risk of errors, delays urgent conservation or management responses, which in turn undermines the public trust in both the science and the resulting management decisions.
 Modernizing these systems will require coordinated communities of practices, shared practices, and shifting collective expectations and culture towards shared international data standards and stewardship practices that accommodate the full disciplinary and geographic diversity of salmon science.

 Coordinated Data Stewardship

 Data stewardship offers to face the growing challenges in salmon management from escalating environmental uncertainties due to climate change which demands rapid, regionally integrated, and robust data Ward et al. (2025).
 The mismatch between fragmented data systems and fixed administrative and jurisdictional boundaries creates an urgent need for interoperable, dynamic, multi-scale data stewardship that can adapt to shifting ecological and management priorities.
 Despite the scale and importance of these datasets, biologists who collect and manage salmon data are ofteno expected to act as de facto data stewards without training, guidance, incentives, organizational support, or access to community-agreed best practices.
 Tasks such as documenting methods, aligning terminology, formatting for data sharing, and publishing data are typically performed off the side of a biologist’s desk.
 Done well, data stewardship is skilled, labor-intensive work—combining domain expertise, information science, and relationship-building—and it requires dedicated time and institutional support rather than ad hoc effort.
-A lack of organizational support (Diack et al. 2024), training (Volk, Lucero, and Barnas 2014), and dedicated roles for data management further relegate critical data stewardship tasks to an ad hoc status.
+A lack of organizational support (Diack et al., 2024), training (Volk et al., 2014), and dedicated roles for data management further relegate critical data stewardship tasks to an ad hoc status.
 Deferred documentation, governance, and standardization tasks accumulate as data technical debt—work left undone that compounds over time, making integration and reanalysis progressively slower and more error-prone.
 The absence of clear roles, standards, and community-endorsed practices leaves even motivated scientists unsure how to structure their data for future use.
 As a result, data stewardship is inconsistent and reactive, and data integration remains a major bottleneck to adaptive management and ecosystem-scale learning.

 Framework for Action

 In this paper, we provide a framework for translating data stewardship principles into actionable practices, examples, and workflows to help salmon biologists improve the usability, traceability, and long-term impact of their data.
-We offer seven practices for salmon data stewardship Table 1 and use a retrospective, real-world case study of cross-jurisdictional sockeye productivity synthesis (Peterman and Dorner 2012)to illustrate how the absence of shared practices made integration time-consuming and keeps annual updates costly and difficult to this day.
+We offer seven practices for salmon data stewardship Table 1 and use a retrospective, real-world case study of cross-jurisdictional sockeye productivity synthesis (Peterman & Dorner, 2012)to illustrate how the absence of shared practices made integration time-consuming and keeps annual updates costly and difficult to this day.
 To support adoption, we provide real-world examples from multiple organizations (Appendix 1), a training roadmap for biologists taking on stewardship responsibilities (Appendix 2), and a getting-started checklist (Appendix 3).
 We also map the seven practices to widely used data-lifecycle model Table 2 to make adaptation straightforward outside salmon contexts.
 Although salmon provide the worked example, the approach is intended as a transferable blueprint: other scientific communities can substitute their own vocabularies, repositories, governance structures, and incentives to turn data stewardship principles in to practical applications.

 Defining Data Stewardship in Salmon Science